 INTERNATIONAL FAITH AND COMMUNITY LEADERS WILL GATHER IN ABU DHABI TO SHAPE G20 AGENDA

-The Forum on “Engaging Faith Communities: G20 Agendas and Beyond” will be held in Abu Dhabi from the 12th-13th December 2022.
+The Forum will gather over 100 leaders from diverse faith communities to explore priority agendas and proposals looking to the G20 2023 process.

-This will be a vital meeting for planning and shaping the agenda for the G20 Interfaith Forum in India for 2023.”ABU DHABI, UAE, November 29, 2022 /EINPresswire.com/ -- The Forum on “Engaging Faith Communities: G20 Agendas and Beyond” will be held under the Patronage of His Highness Sheikh Mohammad Bin Zayed Al Nahyan, President of the United Arab Emirates, in Abu Dhabi from the 12th-13th December 2022.
+We are delighted to offer faith and community leaders a platform to generate new ideas in Abu Dhabi and provide innovative global leadership at a time when it is needed most.”ABU DHABI, UNITED ARAB EMIRATES, November 30, 2022 /EINPresswire.com/ -- The Forum on “Engaging Faith Communities: G20 Agendas and Beyond” will be held under the Patronage of His Highness Sheikh Mohammad Bin Zayed Al Nahyan, President of the United Arab Emirates, in Abu Dhabi from the 12th-13th December 2022.

 The Forum - jointly hosted by the G20 Interfaith Forum Association and the Interfaith Alliance for Safer Communities - will gather over 100 leaders from diverse faith communities to explore priority agendas and proposals looking to the G20 2023 process.
 The outcomes will form the basis for analytic work and dialogue to frame both specific proposals and global advocacy efforts.